 The Field Marshall employed Gluck as Kapellmeister (musical director) for several years.
 And we know that in 1786, for example, Palais Auersperg hosted at least one performance of Mozart’s opera, Idomeneo.

-We can’t be sure, but it seems very likely that Mozart would have graced the occasion with his presence.
+We can’t be sure, but it seems likely that Mozart would have graced the occasion with his presence.
 It’s more certain, however, that he made alterations to the work specifically for the palais production.

 Those were the days when formal concert venues like the Musikverein did not exist.
 Instead, musical performances often took place in the private homes of the rich and aristocratic.
-A little like Beyoncé penning a new song and then turning up at your house to give a rendition.

 The palais is quite central and very close to such sights as the parliament building, the Rathaus, and the Museumsquartier (so not hard to find).

 Subway: the nearest station is Volkstheater on the U2 and U3 lines.
-Take the station exit leading away from the city centre and walk up Museumstraße
+Take the station exit leading away from the city centre and walk up Museumstraße.

 Tram/bus: the Auerspergstraße tram stop sits more or less at one end of the building and is served by the 46 tram line.

-Address: Auerspergstraße 1, 1080 Vienna | Website
+Address: Auerspergstraße 1, 1080 Vienna | Website (event location)